 What goes up must come down, and what has a beginning must have an ending.
 Same here.
-Probably one of the biggest blunders chiropractors make is failing to close an episode of care, morphing the patient into some form of maintenance or wellness care.
+Probably one of the biggest blunders chiropractors make is failing to close an episode of care, morphing the patient into some form of maintenance or wellness care without "closing the door."

 What You Start You Must Finish

 Many chiropractors, especially those who see regular chiropractic care as a long-term lifestyle adjunct to enhance overall health and well-being, are often unwilling to formally discharge the patient from active symptomatic care, ending an insurance company's financial responsibility.
 This is one of the more common audit triggers.

 Most third party payers have little patience for chiropractors who take this path, even calling into question his or her original care recommendations!